fluixmakesgames/Unos/README.md

 - cat (reads specified files contents)
 - rm (destroys specified file)
 - rep (reads the EEPROM as integers)

+Run programs by doing $ then what program you want to run like:
+`$ ed`

 ## Examples
 (">>" is used to indicate the users input)